lcordenod/42_graphics_FdF/README.md

 ## Steps

-1. Do "make" at folder root level to compile program
+1. Do `make` at folder root level to compile program
-2. Execute program using "./fdf" and add a selected map from "test_maps" folder *(like "./fdf test_maps/42.fdf" for example)*
+2. Execute program using `./fdf` and add a selected map from "test_maps" folder *(like "./fdf test_maps/42.fdf" for example)*
 3. You can interact with the object using these bindings:

 ![screen shot 2019-02-27 at 6 04 26 pm](https://user-images.githubusercontent.com/45239771/53508526-37712200-3aba-11e9-820e-814db0165741.png)